SEKONDA

 Agency: Cite

-It was our task to now roll this re-branding onto social media; increasing followers by at least 10,000 by the end of 2022 and reaching and developing a community within the C1-D demographic, all while converting new leads on their newly released e-commerce store.
-A lot to do - I know.
+It was our task to now roll this out onto social media, increasing followers and developing a community within the C1-D demographic, all while converting new leads on their newly released e-commerce store.

-We defined 6 content types which would steer our strategy:
+We defined 6 content types which would steer our strategy and content.

 • TIME - Clocks going back, etc